michellejm/mapping_arch_urban_hums/Tutorials/07Annotation_Storytelling.md

 For the purposes of this tutorial we have already prepared all of the data for you.
 However the following steps outline how you would go about exporting data from QGIS to include in an online map if you were starting from scratch.

 **Exporting and Formatting a Georeferenced Historical Map**
 1. *Find the latitude and longitude* coordinates of your image.
 We will need these later on when we import the historical map into our web map.
-Enable the `Lat Lon Tools` plugin in QGIS.
+Enable the `Lat Lon Tools` plugin in QGIS by selecting "Manage and Install Plugins" under the "Plugins" dropdown and searching for "Lat Lon Tools."
+Select and click "Install Plugin."

 ![blank](https://github.com/michellejm/mapping_arch_urban_hums/blob/master/Images/georef3-1.png)